poliastro/poliastro/docs/source/getting_started.rst

 You can also `download poliastro source from GitHub`_ and type::

-  $ python setup.py install
+  $ pip install .

 Development installations are also supported thanks to setuptools::

-  $ python setup.py develop
+  $ pip install -e .

 .. _`install poliastro from PyPI`: https://pypi.python.org/pypi/poliastro/
 .. _`download poliastro source from GitHub`: http://github.com/poliastro/poliastro